The Legend of Vox Machina characters and classes explained

 • Class: Barbarian / Fighter

-The lovable giant Grog is a man of little brain but an unbelievably big heart, and muscles.
-He’s a goliath Barbarian who dips into fighter later on in the show.
+The lovable giant Grog (Travis Willingham) is a man of little brain but an unbelievably big heart, and muscles.
+He’s a goliath Barbarian who dips into the Fighter class later on in the show.

-Despite being easily the strongest member of Vox Machina, he is often underestimated because of his lack of intelligence, although that does make for some hilarious scenes.
+Despite being easily the strongest member of Vox Machina, he is often underestimated because of his lack of intelligence, although that does make for some hilarious comedic relief.

 Barbarians are prone to rage but are filled with fight and brawn, often preferring to settle matters with their fists rather than their brains or their mouths.
 They hit harder than any class in the game and are typically the tanks of the team, often having a pool of health larger than anyone else.